fma2/code-explain/README.md

 code-explain
 ============

-Your or someone else's code--explained
+Get the internet to explain someone else's code to you.